WEST VIRGINIA STATE POLICE

 Central Evidence Receiving Section

-The Central Evidence Processing (CEP) Section examines items of physical evidence for the presence or absence of biological material suitable for PCR-based DNA analysis.
+The Biology/ Processing Section examines items of physical evidence for the presence or absence of biological material suitable for PCR-based DNA analysis.
 Submitted items typically include sexual assault kits, clothing, scene samples, or objects collected at crime scenes.
-Presumptive tests and/or confirmatory tests for body fluids such as blood and semen are performed and samples are forwarded to the Biochemistry Section for DNA analysis
+Presumptive tests and/or confirmatory tests for body fluids such as blood and semen are performed, and samples are forwarded to the Biology/ DNA Section for DNA analysis.

 Firearms / Toolmarks Section